Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/test.md

 !!! faq "Why create an incident?"
     Creating an incident (or a bug) during testing is the perfect way to capture what is wrong so someone can fix it (like a developer, or here whoever has to pack the bags).
 The incident is linked to the exact test step that failed.

     You can then track this bug outside of testing.
-Once the bug is fixed, the test can rerun the test case and see if things are fixed.
+Once the bug is fixed, the tester can rerun the test case and see if things are fixed.

 - [x] Click on the "Incidents" tab (this is just above where you typed in the actual result).
 This opens up a form we can fill in to record the incident
 - [x] Enter a name of `There are too many snacks to fit in the suitcase`
 - [x] Set the Type to "Bug"
 - [x] Pick any value you want for the "Difficulty", "Operating System", and "Web Browser" fields.
 These aren't relevant to us, but are a part of a more general incident workflow that is typically used for testing web applications.
 Noone thought to tweak it for interstellar vacations!
 - [x] Click the "Add" button at the bottom.
-You don't have to enter a descriptoin for the incident - this is automatically generated based on the test step and its actual result
+You don't have to enter a description for the incident - this is automatically generated based on the test step and its actual result

 ![prepared incident form](img/04-test-09-execute.png)